 One of the first things I did was to help organise a faculty conference.
-I went on to do so many other things, including: coordinating ‘Pint of Science’, creating ‘Ignite your Mind’, giving a TedX talk and working with the Widening Participation Unit delivering two summer programmes to 15-year olds.
+I also coordinated ‘Pint of Science’, created ‘Ignite your Mind’, gave a TedX talk and worked with the Widening Participation Unit delivering summer programmes to 15-year olds.

 Everything I did gave me a new way of looking at things and a new way of approaching my work.
 If I had to single out one thing, it was without question achieving clarity of thought – something that was instrumental in helping me secure my job.
 I was told that my 15-minute presentation, as part of the interview process, was excellent.
 I chalk that down entirely to getting involved in public engagement and widening participation activities where I had to boil an academic idea down to its core.
-This skill also helped me improve as a teacher in terms of becoming a better communicator and figuring out my ‘teaching style’ (the foundations of which were forged during my PhD).
+This skill also helped me improve as a teacher and figuring out my ‘teaching style’.

-Another important benefit of meeting such a wide range of people was I began to learn about who I wanted to work with and learn from.
-I came across some wonderful role models that I could look up to and who inspired me, and from whom I learned an extraordinary amount.
-These role models taught me that it is possible to be a respected academic whilst simultaneously being both relaxed and ‘human’!
+Another important benefit of meeting such a wide range of people was learning about who I wanted to work with and learn from.
+I came across some wonderful role models from whom I learned an extraordinary amount.
+They taught me that it is possible to be a respected academic whilst simultaneously being relaxed and ‘human’!

 Achieving so many different short-term goals alongside my ongoing doctoral study was hugely important.
 It was great doing something else and having another focus.
 I was able to work it around my study – I just found the time.
-Devoting 6-7 solid hours a day to a PhD is more than sufficient; taking an 8-hour working day template, that leaves 1-2 hours a day for other academia-related activities.
-I kept a track of what I did on SAMIS but mainly kept a ‘live’ CV on the go where I just kept adding stuff to, knowing that I’d need it at some point and I didn’t want to spend ages digging around for it.
+I kept a track of what I did on SAMIS but mainly kept a ‘live’ CV on the go, knowing that I’d need it at some point and I didn’t want to spend ages digging around for it.

 My advice to doctoral students would be do what you are interested in and things will happen.
-My widening participation work took me to a school in Frome who needed a speaker which led to the TedX talk which helped me develop clarity of thought which helped me secure my lectureship!
+My widening participation work took me to a school in Frome who needed a speaker which led to the TedX talk which helped me secure my lectureship!
 None of that route was planned, in the same way that at the start of my PhD I had no aspiration to become a lecturer.
 I simply bumbled along and responded to events as they arose, getting involved in as much as I possibly could.